-Math 0312 has MyMathLab Homework and Lab that must be done from the Web Site integrated in Canvas by all students.
-This homework can be done from your home computer, the Math Lab computers in Learning Resources Center, or the computers in the open Lab Room (Computer Room); you can even load it on your smart phone.
-To register into the homework for my section, sign in Canvas using your HCC username and password.
-The MML homework/LAB will count 15.
+Math 0312 has MyMathLab Homework and Lab that must be done from the Web Site by all students.
+This homework can be done from your home computer, the Math Lab computers in Learning Resources Center, or the computers in the open Lab Room (enter room); you can even load it on your smart phone.
+This will have a grade for the semester and will count as an exam grade.